operator-framework/enhancements/enhancements/image-references.md

 ### Test Plan

-It should be possible to duplicate all current tests for `operator-sdk bundle create` in order to validate that the new workflow creates identical output bundle images.
+It should be possible to duplicate all current tests for `operator-sdk generate bundle` in order to validate that the new workflow creates identical output bundle images.

 It should furthermore be possible to duplicate all tests that exist for the OSBS